YosaiProject/yosai/doc/intro.rst

 internet-enabled devices, etc.

 Yosai is adapted to an application through what is known as an *integration* library.

+Since a large number of applications are web-based applications, a helper library, yosai.web, is included.
+The yosai.web library should be used to help adapt yosai to the web application of your choice, yet specific customizations are left as an exercise for yosai integration development.
 Developers are encouraged to submit to The Yosai Project integrations for license-compatible projects.